victordelrosal/SophosAGI/README.md

 <h3>Dr. Marie Durand</h3>
 (she/her)	France 🇫🇷 		Dr. Durand is a linguist, exploring the role of AI in preserving and promoting linguistic diversity.
 She has developed several AI-based tools to support endangered languages.	linguist	linguistic diversity.
 Expertise in linguistics, contributes to gender balance, age diversity, and represents Western European perspectives.

-Placeholder for a table with more board members to come here...
+Placeholder table for more board members

 Footer: SophosAGI (c) 2023.
 All Rights Reserved.